industrial-peons/industrial-peons.github.io/raid-format.md

 - **Our raids run from 6:00 PM to 9:00 PM**.
 During times of difficult progression we appreciate people who can stay late, but we don’t expect it.
 - **We expect raiders’ gear to be gemmed and enchanted**, with blue quality gems for DPS, and high green quality gems for healers (although blue quality gems are a big plus!).
 If you’re struggling with the gold costs, feel free to give a shout to any @Jewelcrafters or @Enchanters in our professions channel in Discord, or hit up our official guild enchanter, Shaday, to see what mats she has on hand.
 - **We expect raiders to watch at least one video on each new raid** before we begin it, so that they have a general idea of what to do for boss fights.
 Raiders don’t need to have everything memorized and there’s no quiz, but we do them to, for example, come into Gruul knowing that staying away from other raiders is important.
-- **If you’re benched, stay in voice chat for the entire raid to earn full EP**.
-In order to get as many Peons into raids as possible, we have a rotating bench system where most raiders will be benched every third or every fourth raid, depending on role.
-We also allow raiders who are not on the set roster to sit on the bench.
-Whisper the loot master for the night’s raid that you’re on the bench, stay in voice chat the entire time, and you’ll get 100% of the boss kill EP awarded during the raid.
-If you choose to go do something else instead of sitting on the bench you won’t earn bench EP, but there are no penalties beyond that.
+- **Everyone raids, everyone sits**.
+In order to get as many Peons into raids as possible, we have a rotating bench system where most raiders will be benched every few raids, depending on role.
+More information on how the bench works can be found in the **Bench EP** section.

 ## Raid schedule